 It’s meant to be visible.

-Before the year runs away from you A good PM year doesn’t look dramatic.
+A good PM year doesn’t look dramatic.

 It looks quieter.